12 tri-state business leaders named Rising Stars

 Poppe shared 10 points that leaders could use to improve themselves and those they work with.

-They included "savoring the right now," "dare to dream," "make a decision to root for someone every day," "I'm not a hammer, I'm a wrench" and "leave this world better than you found it."
+They included “savoring the right now,” “dare to dream,” “make a decision to root for someone every day,” when it comes to leadership, “I’m not a hammer, I’m a wrench,” and “leave this world better than you found it.”

-The honorees were selected by a panel.
-The members considered the nominees across a range of categories, including community activity.
+The honorees were selected by a panel of four judges who considered the nominees across a range of categories, including community activity.